This is the story of Frankie, a young boy with autism who stopped toe-walking and learned to talk after his family discovered MeRT therapy.

 Looking to the future and helping others

 MeRT is still a relatively new autism therapy, but it is expanding.
 Frank has plans to open his own clinic in New Jersey.
-He and Mary have also launched a nonprofit, Neuro Health Centers USA, to raise awareness about MeRT.
+You can find more information about his venture here.

 The journey to this point was often challenging, but through it all, Frank found a new life goal and his son grew in ways they never could have imagined.
 To all parents of children with autism, he has a very simple piece of advice: “Don’t ever give up.”